EntySec/Ghost/README.md

 # Why ghost framework?

-> Accessing Device Shell
+> Accessing device shell

     INFO: Ghost Framework allows people to remotely access to the Android device shell without using OpenSSH or other protocols.

-> Emulating Button Presses
+> Emulating button presses

     INFO: Ghost Framework allows people to remotely emulate button presses on the Android device using the Ghost Keycode.

-> Removing Device Password
+> Removing device password

     INFO: Ghost Framework allows people to remotely remove the Android device password if it was forgotten.